Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Wind Finslerian structures

 \subsection{Notions on manifolds and characterizations}

 Let $M$ be a smooth $m$-dimensional manifold\footnote{ Manifolds are always assumed to be Hausdorff and paracompact.
-However, the latter can be deduced from the existence of a Finsler metric (as then the manifold $M$ will admit a reversible one, and $M$ will be metrizable) as well as from the existence of a wind Finsler structure (as in this case the centroid vector field is univocally defined, and $M$ will admit a Finsler metric, see Proposition \ref{pzerm} below). }, $TM$ its tangent bundle and $\pi:TM\rightarrow M$ the natural projection.
+However, the latter can be deduced from the existence of a Finsler metric (as then the manifold $M$ will admit a reversible one, and $M$ will be metrizable) as well as from the existence of a wind Finsler structure (as in this case the centroid vector field is univocally defined, and $M$ will admit a Finsler metric, see Proposition~\ref{pzerm} below). }, $TM$ its tangent bundle and $\pi:TM\rightarrow M$ the natural projection.
 Let us recall that a {\it Finsler metric} in $M$ is a continuous function $F:TM\rightarrow [0,+\infty)$ smooth away from the zero section and such that $F_p=F|_{T_pM}$ is a Minkowski norm for every $p\in M$.
 Analogously, a {\it conic Finsler metric, conic pseudo-Finsler metric or a Lorentzian Finsler metric} is a smooth function $F:A\rightarrow [0,+\infty)$, where $A$ is a {\em conic} open subset of $TM \setminus\mathbf{0}$ (i.e., each $A\cap T_pM$ is a conic subset) such that $F_p=F|_{A\cap T_pM}$ is, respectively, a conic Minkowski norm, a conic pseudo-Minkowski norm or a Lorentzian norm. \begin{defi} A smooth (embedded) hypersurface $\Sigma \subset TM$ is a \emph{wind Finslerian structure} on the manifold $M$ if, for every $p\in M$: (a) $\Sigma_p:=\Sigma\cap T_pM$ defines a wind Minkowskian structure in $T_pM$, and (b) for each $v\in \Sigma_p$, $\Sigma$ is transversal to the vertical space $\mathcal V(v) \equiv T_v(T_pM)$ in $TM$.
-In this case, the pair $(M,\Sigma)$ is a {\em wind Finslerian manifold}. \begin{rem} For a standard Finsler structure $F\colon TM\to [0,+\infty)$, the indicatrix $\Sigma_F= \{v\in TM: F(v)=1\}$ is a wind Finslerian structure.
+In this case, the pair $(M,\Sigma)$ is a {\em wind Finslerian manifold}.
+Moreover, we will denote by $B_p$ the unit ball of each $\Sigma_p$; while the {\em (open) domain} $A$ of the wind Finslerian structure will be the union of the sets $A_p\subset T_pM, p\in M$, where $A_p$ is defined as $A_p=T_pM \setminus \{0\}$ if $0\in B_p$ and by parts $(ii)$ and $(iii)$ of Proposition \ref{possibwind} otherwise. \begin{rem} For a standard Finsler structure $F\colon TM\to [0,+\infty)$, the indicatrix $\Sigma_F= \{v\in TM: F(v)=1\}$ is a wind Finslerian structure.
 In fact, (a) follows trivially, and (b) holds because, otherwise, being $F$ smooth on $TM\setminus\mathbf{0}$, $\mathcal V(v)$ would lie in the kernel of $dF_v$, in contradiction with the homogeneity of $F$ in the direction $v$.
 Notice that this property of transversality (b) also holds for the indicatrix of any conic Finsler or Lorentzian Finsler metric defined on $A\subset TM$ (while (a) does not).